-The "Water & Sewer Analysis", based on forecasts through the planning period, FTE counts provided in 2.0 Academic Program Element is currently being performed by FAMU in conjunction with the City of Tallahassee.
+The 4FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018, based on forecasts through the planning period, FTE counts provided in 2.0 Academic Program Element has been completed by FAMU in conjunction with the City of Tallahassee.
 The analysis considers projected sanitary sewer collection and disposal needs requirements against the University's level-of-service standards.
-The scope of the portion of the "Water & Sewer Analysis" addressing future needs includes, at a minimum, the following efforts:
+The scope of the portion of the analysis addressing future needs includes, at a minimum, the following efforts: